When Ashton Paul was looking for a larger home to settle down, he turned to his parents for help.

 Many parents today believe the only way their kids will own a home is if they buy it for them, or at least co-own the property.
 For most parents, the goal is to purchase the property and then have the children cover the costs – everything from insurance and taxes to repairs.

-“I’m finding that a lot of millennials have the income but not the down payment,” Ms. Johnson says.
+“I’m finding that a lot of millennials have the income but not the down payment,” Ms. Brunner says.

-Ms. Johnson has seen situations where parents purchase homes in neighbourhoods their children find undesirable and then later sell it.
+Ms. Brunner has seen situations where parents purchase homes in neighbourhoods their children find undesirable and then later sell it.

 If the parents are taking out a mortgage out to purchase the home, the children should also be involved in the agreement, says Scott Evans, an advisor at BlueShore Financial in Vancouver.

 “I like the process of kids approaching the lender, finding out how much they can afford before approaching the bank of mom and dad,” Mr. Evans says.